is-project-4th-year/team-profile-site-the-repo-rangers/Documentation.md

 ## Lessons Learnt from Github crash course
 - I learned how to create issues & milestones that outline main objectives of project
-- I learnt hoow to resolve conflicts
+- I learnt how to resolve merge conflicts